CBIIT/gmb-etl-test/README.md

 # gmb-etl-test
-Scripts to test GMB ETL
+Scripts to test GMB ETL.
+This is a WIP.